LukeZielinski/ecosystem-infra-rotation/README.md

 ## Server setup

-The [live tool](https://foolip.github.io/ecosystem-infra-rotation/) depends on a cron job running `./build.sh && ./deploy.sh` to update the gh-pages branch.
+https://foolip.github.io/ecosystem-infra-rotation/ depends on a cron job running `./build.sh && ./deploy.sh` to update the gh-pages branch.

 This is currently run by foolip, but if broken can be set up elsewhere.